spaconference/spa-website/lead-a-session.md

 has-nav: lead-a-session
 ---

+<em>Submissions are now closed for SPA Software in Practice 2018.</em>

 <h1>Lead a session</h1>
 <p>{{ site.conference.name }} is about practitioners from any aspect of software development - technology, people and process - sharing their thoughts and knowledge, and learning together.</p>
 <p>All the sessions are interactive - everyone can be an active participant and learn by doing.</p>